ARCHIVED-mean-stack/session-7/README.md

 ]);
 ```

+Test using `python -m SimpleHTTPServer 9006` in the browser.

-[ngAnimate](http://docs.angularjs.org/api/ngAnimate) - adds and removes CSS classes to different Angular directives based on if they are entering or leaving the view.
+Recall - [ngAnimate](http://docs.angularjs.org/api/ngAnimate) - adds and removes CSS classes to different Angular directives based on if they are entering or leaving the view.
 For example, when we load up a site, whatever is populated in ng-view gets a .ng-enter class.

 ngAnimate Works On: ngRepeat, ngInclude, ngIf, ngSwitch, ngShow, ngHide, ngView, and ngClass

-Examine animation.css
+Examine `animation.css`

 ```